mike4192/spotMicro/README.md

 Or just build entire project:
 `catkin build`
+ or `catkin_make -DCMAKE_BUILD_TYPE=Release` if you're not using catkin-tools and instead using the provided ROS Catkin Make system.

 If you get an error like the below, its likely you are missing the libi2c-dev, which maybe wasn't installed in the rpi image you downloaded.
 To fix this, you could install the library on your pi with an apt command.
 If you don't have internet on the pi, you could download the file as a .deb to your main computer with the right version for ubuntu 16.04 (https://ubuntu.pkgs.org/16.04/ubuntu-universe-amd64/libi2c-dev_3.1.1-1_all.deb.html ) and then you could scp the file to the pi and install it manually.
 ```